2020s commodities boom: Orange juice

-Orange juice prices have been close to an all time high in 2022 because of Hurricanes Ian and Nicole.
+Orange juice prices have been close to an all-time high in 2022 because of Hurricanes Ian and Nicole.
 Citrus greening disease has been causing damage to citrus trees in the United States since 1998 when it was discovered, dropping the orange production by half.

+Eggs

+Bird flu outbreaks 2020–2023 H5N8 outbreak and the 2020–2023 H5N1 outbreak has affected the number of egg laying hens and output.

+Rice

+India put an export ban on white rice in July 2023, and placed an export tax on parboiled rice exports in August 2023.
+India is the largest exporter of rice and other counties that export a lot of rice their export prices climbed along with India.
+Sub-Saharan Africa is expected to feel the biggest impact from the export control measures.

+Cocoa

+West Africa, a top producing region of cocoa was hit by strong Harmattan winds that lead to drier climates.
+The region produces 3/4 of all cocoa beans.

 Lumber

 Lumber prices increased with the hot housing market.
 Potential new American tariffs of 17.99% on Canadian lumber also sent the price higher.
-Those tariffs were finalized lower to 11.64% by the Biden Administration.
+Those tariffs were finalized lower to 11.64% by the Biden administration.
 New contracts that allow semi trucks to haul contracts instead of just rail cars starting August 8, 2022, potentially contributing to normalization of prices in the second half of 2022.
 Mortgage interest rates rising with inflation is another reason for cooling housing demand and consequently lumber as well.

 Natural gas

 Natural gas prices have increased around the world.
-In Europe, Russia has invaded Ukraine and Europe is very dependent on Russia for natural gas via pipelines.
+In Europe, Russia invaded Ukraine, impacting the continent's dependence on Russia for natural gas via pipelines.
 Russia has economically weaponized natural gas and reduced flows on pipelines like the Nord Stream 1.
 Natural gas prices had been increasing worldwide before the invasion of Ukraine and increased substantially thereafter; in some areas, the price of gas has increased more than tenfold.

 Natural gas recently became more of a global market with liquefied natural gas and LNG ships maturing in size with Qatar being a world leader in exporting LNG.
 This globalization of this fungible commodity has caused the prices to shadow each other more in different markets.
 Previously, natural gas was more difficult to ship, and required pipeline infrastructure, which generally can only be emplaced on land, or for relatively short distances undersea.
 With the increased use of LNG, gas can be shipped by sea, albeit with the requirement of specialized port facilities.

 Piped natural gas

-Piped natural gas prices have been rising steadily throughout the U.S. since 2020 but California has experienced exceptionally higher prices because of bad weather, a pipe explosion on the El Paso Natural Gas pipeline, unscheduled maintenance, and the Aliso Canyon gas leak at the storage facility in the past so it stores less now.
+Piped natural gas prices have been rising steadily throughout the U.S. since 2020 but California has experienced exceptionally higher prices because of bad weather, a pipe explosion on the El Paso Natural Gas pipeline, unscheduled maintenance, and the Aliso Canyon gas leak at the storage facility in the past, so it stores less now.